keatchong/GettingDataAndCleaningData/README.md

 .
 RELABEL the data set with descriptive variable names

 .
-CREATE second data frame ( calculate average of each variable for each activity and each subject )
+CREATE second data set ( calculate average of each variable for each activity and each subject )

 .
-OUTPUT final data frame into text file
+OUTPUT second data set into text file

 ```